Parsa-Rajabi/CIS145/docs/week-2-2.md

 As part of this section, we'll learn more about what HTML is and how to write our first Hello World program.

-Here are 2 video that provide an overview:
+Here are 2 videos that provide an overview:

 - **This video provides a high level overview of what we'll learn in this course.
 For this module, please focus on the first ~2 minutes of this video.**